-This spreadsheet contains the latest UK-wide data submitted to the EU Commission as part of the Standard Data Form information completed for all Natura 2000 sites.
+This spreadsheet contains the latest UK-wide data gathered as part of the Standard Data Form (SDF) information completed for all sites in the UK National Site Network.
 It contains details of all Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) in the UK (note that Gibraltar information is not included in this spreadsheet).
-The spreadsheet was last updated in December 2020, prior to the UK's exit from the European Union.
+The spreadsheet was last updated in September 2022.

-The information follows the officially agreed site information format for Natura 2000 sites, as set out in the Official Journal of the European Union recording the Commission Implementing Decision of 11 July 2011 (2011/484/EU).
-The content matches exactly the data submitted to the European Commission.
-Further technical documentation may be found on the Eionet website.
+The information follows the officially agreed site information format as set out in the Official Journal of the European Union recording the Commission Implementing Decision of 11 July 2011 (2011/484/EU).
+Whilst the UK no longer submits data to the European Commission, it continues to produce SDFs using the Natura 2000 format.

-This sheet is organised in a series of tabs, corresponding to different sections of the standard data form.
+This spreadsheet is organised in a series of tabs, corresponding to different sections of the SDF.
 On some tabs, SPA and SAC data are separated, whereas on others they are combined.
 Where they are combined, there is a column to indicate the type of site (SAC or SPA).
 All sheets are filterable by country code (E, S, W, NI and OF for offshore).
 Cross-border sites take the first letter of each country code (e.g. EW for England/Wales; SO for Scotland/Offshore).
 The tabs are:

 - SAC site details – contains summary information about the SACs themselves, including their size, location and date of designation.
 This tab contains descriptions of the quality/importance of the site and physical characteristics.

 - SPA site details – contains summary information about the SPAs themselves, including a brief description, their size, location and date of classification.
-Most of the data are sourced from the Natura 2000 Data Form, the exceptions are those in 'overview' and 'local authority' which are sourced from the 2001 SPA Review.
+Most of the data are sourced from the SDFs, with the exception of the information in the 'overview' and 'local authority' columns.
 The list includes all classified SPAs.
 There is also an indication of which sites contain marine components (i.e. can be considered to be part of the Marine Protected Areas Network).